klejdis/quart-demo/README.md

 - [x] decorator to check if user is authenticated
 - [x] httpx base client to make requests to other services
 - [x] dockerfile to run the app in a container
-- [x] github workflow to run tests and lint the code one PR opened
+- [x] github workflow to run tests and lint the code once PR opened
 ### GCP

 #### pubsub